 In such a situation, you can restart the Wi-Fi router itself, if others are not working with the same Wi-Fi at present.

-update the driver – if your wifi keeps disconnecting then you must try to update the driver of concerned devices for example update the router firmware or update the laptop WiFi driver. in case of phone Please update the operating system
+update the driver – if your wifi keeps disconnecting then you must try to update the driver of concerned devices for example update the router firmware or update the laptop WiFi driver. in the case of the phone Please update the operating system

 if Not even a single Device is getting connected with the Wi-Fi network